marketmuse/editor/README.md

 * **isCollapsed** *(boolean / null)* - Cursor location within a text is referred to as [Selection](https://developer.mozilla.org/en-US/docs/Web/API/Selection), and is indicated with an anhor point and a focus point.
 When a text is highlighted, anchor is where the selection begins and focus is the where it ends.
 A selection is [collapsed](https://developer.mozilla.org/en-US/docs/Web/API/Selection/isCollapsed) when anchor and focus are the same position, meaning, no text is selected.
 When there is no selection (ie. editor has no focus), this value will be null.

-# Functions api
+# Functions

 Functions api consists of an object that holds methods that could be used to control the editor programmatically.
 These functions already has the editor instance wrapped within their closures, so they could be used directly.
 It exposes MMS Editor's higher-level api built on top of Slate JS, without even needing to interact with Slate editors instance.

 ### Usage

 The `functions` object is passed as an argument to `MMSEditor`'s children function as well as several other api functions.
 It is also possible to receive it by using `useFunctions` hook, as long as the component is inside `MMSEditor`'s context.
-See example usage above under [Formats api](#formats-api) section.
+See example usage above under [Formats](#formats) section.

 ### Docs